January 12, 2021

 5. Plan B – Take the present pandemic for instance

 What does one do in an emergency?
 Having a plan B ready in case your dedicated payroll staff are on leave or you cannot work from your premises too needs to be factored in.
 With an accountant, you can reap the benefits of using cloud-based applications without having to invest time doing the calculations.

 6. Not just salary but HR and more

 It would be quite belittling to associate the payroll process with just computations of salary.
 With employment contracts, wage and holiday pay-related queries, and the like – payroll does not entirely confine itself to an end of the month process.
 Also, if there is an investigation from the HMRC like a Coronavirus Compliance check or (Lord forbid!) a sudden tribunal case; things do get sticky quickly.

 7. Hidden costs

 By delegating your payroll work to a professional you need not worry about taking the time out to do it yourself or the accuracy or expertise of those involved.
 This in the long term saves you from other costs like penalties, buying software licenses, or add-ons like the pension’s module and the like.
 Effectively your part of the payroll role ends with you just needing to provide your accountant with the necessary data.

-Doshi Outsourcing can be your one-stop solution to all your accounting needs as we don’t only provide payroll services but VAT, Taxation, bookkeeping, management accounts, and the like.
+Doshi Outsourcing can be your one-stop solution to all your accounting needs as we provide payroll services VAT, Taxation, bookkeeping, management accounts, and legal admin services.
 Having an accountant may sound expensive but, in the long run, you are saving yourself from costly errors financially plus, having the peace of mind that everything is being submitted correctly and on time is something irreplaceable.
-Furthermore, if you require HR or employment issues related advice then no fear – Doshi Outsourcing is here – you will receive unlimited advice and can ring the concerned department or drop in an email with your queries.